songs1/PolyPy/README.md

 Last updated: 11/8/2022

 Samuel W. Song

-Undergraduate research project (UROP) with the Computational Design and Fabrication Group (CDFG) Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT)
+Undergraduate research project (UROP) with the Computational Design and Fabrication Group (CDFG);
+Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT)

 Notable files: